Rethinking Quality of Life: How Portugal Changed My Perspective

 I've always believed that it doesn't matter where you move because you take yourself with you: your skills, your level of happiness, your failures and successes.

 It's neither the place nor the government.
-It's all you, your head with biochemistry inside and the newsfeed that you consume.
+It's all you, your head with biochemistry and the newsfeed that you consume.
 Unless you are residing in a country with an unbearable level of shit going on.

-You can often buy a better education or sometimes high quality medical services.
+You can often buy a better education or sometimes medical services.
 But no matter how much you earn net you can't buy more polite people for your neighbourhood.
 As well as safety, infrastructure, or weather.

 When you can't change anything the only thing you can do is to stop paying attention.
 That's exactly what I'd been doing for years.
 In the quality of life equation I didn't count anything I couldn't change.
 I kept it out the brackets.